Kelsang-Sherpa/risk-based-authentication-for-iot-devices/README.md

 ESP32-based risk-aware authentication system using ultrasonic distance sensing and touch verification to classify access attempts as low-risk or high-risk and provide real-time access control feedback.

+## Authentication Logic

+The ESP32 continuously monitors user proximity using an ultrasonic sensor.

+- Users detected within a predefined distance threshold are classified as low-risk and granted access.
+- Users detected outside the threshold are classified as high-risk and require additional touch-based verification.
+- Access is granted or denied based on the evaluated risk level and verification status.

+Authentication decisions are displayed in real time through the Serial Monitor and RGB LED indicators.

 ## Author

 Kelsang Chhoden Sherpa